This blog may contain affiliate links. Read our disclosure policy for more info.

 Some of the best places for stargazing on the South Island are Mount Cook and Lake Tekapo (this region is an actual dark sky reserve), and outside of Queenstown as this area is very remote and there’s little light or air pollution.

-My favorite place to watch the stars was actually on the road between Queenstown and Glenorchy.
+You can also save a few bucks and go find an epic stargazing spot on your own!
+My favorite place to watch the stars is actually on the road between Queenstown and Glenorchy.
 Out there you can see the Milky Way as clear as day!
 It’s definitely a nice free thing to do in Queenstown.

 Where: Kaikoura is located on New Zealand’s South Island just north of Christchurch.
 The company that runs the dolphin tours in the area is governed by strict rules and regulations in order to protect the dolphins.